 - Are they willing to pay for these solutions?

-- Are there methods for making money within your niche?
+- Are there methods for creating a passive income once you find your niche?

-Most Solopreneurs think of digital products when they consider ways of making money online.
+Most Solopreneurs think of digital products when they consider ways for earning money online.

 Consider if your chosen niche will help people become better versions of themselves or give them something that they want but don’t have.